 Klugscheißer literally “clever shitter” What

-a person that consistently corrects other peoples’ mistakes
+it means: a person that consistently corrects other peoples’ mistakes

 in writing, speaking, etc. aka “a wise ass”.
 Why I like it: well,